benbalter/benbalter.github.com/_posts/2014-03-21-want-to-innovate-in-government-focus-on-culture.md

 ### The ultimate meta [yak shave](http://en.wiktionary.org/wiki/yak_shaving)

-If you want to innovate government, 90-day, 120-day, or six-month "fellowships" (read: glorified internships) aren't the way to do it, at least not alone.
+To innovate government, 90-day, 120-day, or six-month "fellowships" (read: glorified internships) aren't the way to do it, at least not alone.
 Talk to any Code for America or Presidential Innovation Fellow and you'll hear a common theme: absent sufficient cultural, administrative, and political support, between 30 and 60 percent of your time will be spent not doing what you were actually brought on to do, but rather convincing others that that's what you should be doing (or that they won't go to jail if they help).

 You have to fight for the tools, you have to fight for the workflows, you have to fight for the resources, and you have to fight for the solution itself.
 Every step is a fight, and that's assuming you don't have to argue things that are long-resolved in the rest of the technology world like the security of PHP or Ruby versus .Net or the need for continuous deployment.
 And we've only just touched the surface of the technological considerations.
 There are countless layers of policy, administrative, and bureaucratic hoops to jump through or otherwise route efforts around.
 Just whisper the phrase "change review board" and observe a change agent's reaction.